 The general principles of RT for head and neck squamous cell carcinoma will be reviewed here.
 The approach to dose and schedule for definitive RT of head and neck cancer is discussed separately.
-(See "Definitive radiation therapy alone for advanced (stage III and IV) head and neck cancer: Dose and fractionation schedule".)
+(See "Definitive radiation therapy for head and neck cancer: Dose and fractionation considerations".)

 Ionizing radiation produces its biologic effects by imparting energy to tissues.
 Free radicals are generated, which cause single-strand and double-strand DNA breaks and loss of cellular reproductive ability.

 Some cells die relatively rapidly through apoptosis.
 However, most cells do not manifest evidence of damage until mitosis occurs, and several divisions may ensue before actual cell death (termed mitotic cell death).
 The cellular doubling time (typically three to five days for head and neck cancer) also influences the rapidity with which a tumor shrinks.
 For this reason, most tumors do not show immediate shrinkage after starting RT.
 While radioresponsive tumors start to shrink in a few days, most head and neck cancers may take weeks or longer to shrink.
 Some low-grade, slowly proliferating tumors histologically appear to be viable for prolonged periods after irradiation.